-Gold grades were estimated into the blocks by means of inverse distance cubed (ID3) interpolation algorithms using the capped composited sample information.
-A total of four interpolation passes were carried out using distances derived from the correlogram results and the search ellipse parameters presented above (Table 14-24).
-In general, all search ellipses were oriented along the overall down-plunge direction of the mineralized domains (Figure 14-23).
+Gold grades were estimated into the blocks by means of both ID3 and OK interpolation algorithms using the capped composited sample information.
+A total of ten interpolation passes were carried out using distances derived from the correlogram results and the search

-TABLE 14-24ESTIMATION RANGES BY INTERPOLATION PASS Jaguar Mining Inc. - Caeté Operations
+TABLE 14-24 ESTIMATION RANGES BY INTERPOLATION PASS Jaguar Mining Inc. - Caeté Operations